pritom169/KTR-UniBam/Chapter-8/README.md

 ensures that only the intended recipient, who possesses the private key, can access the original data.

-In the context of IPSec, asymmetric encryption is primarily used during the **Internet Key Exchange (IKE)** phase, which is the initial setup of the IPSec connection.
-Here's how it works in IPSec:

-1. **Establishing a Secure Channel**: When two devices initiate communication, they use asymmetric encryption to securely exchange the symmetric keys that will be used for the session.
-2. **Authentication**: Asymmetric encryption helps in authenticating the devices to each other, confirming that the data is being sent and received by the correct parties.
-3. **Key Exchange**: The public key encrypts the symmetric keys, and only the holder of the private key can decrypt them, ensuring the security of the key exchange process.
+### How Asymmetric Encryption is Used in IPSec

+IPSec (Internet Protocol Security) uses both asymmetric and symmetric encryption to secure data transmission over IP networks.
+Here's how it
+works:

+1. **Initial Key Exchange**:
+    - During the initial phase of establishing an IPSec connection, asymmetric encryption is used to securely exchange keys between the communicating parties.
+This is typically done using the Internet Key Exchange (IKE) protocol.

+2. **Establishing a Secure Connection**:
+    - Once the keys are exchanged, a secure channel is established.
+   This phase involves creating a Security Association (SA), which includes the agreed-upon encryption and authentication methods.

+3. **Switching to Symmetric Encryption**:
-Once the secure channel is established and the symmetric keys are exchanged, IPSec typically switches to **symmetric encryption** for the actual data transfer because it's faster and more efficient for continuous data encryption and decryption.
+    - After the secure connection is established, IPSec switches to symmetric encryption for the actual data transmission.
+Symmetric encryption is faster and more efficient for encrypting large amounts of data.

-This combination of asymmetric and symmetric encryption allows IPSec to provide a balance between strong security during the key exchange and efficient data transfer during the communication session.

 ### How does IPsec work?
 Key exchange, packet headers and trailers, authentication, encryption, transmission, and decryption.
 IPsec (Internet Protocol Security) is a suite of protocols that ensures secure communications